 This clause is beneficial for the minority shareholders.
 The minority shareholders can tag along when the majority shareholders transfer their shares to the incoming investors.
 This binds the majority shareholders or the selling shareholders to allow the minority shareholders to sell their shares along with them on the same terms and conditions including a pre-determined agreed price of shares.

-This clause provides the investors or the shareholders with the right to choose their representative to the board of directors of the startup or company.
+This clause provides the investors or the shareholders with the right to choose their representative for the board of directors of the startup or company.

 Affirmative Voting Rights